Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Simulations

-To isolate the contribution of the exposure error severity, we varied $\sigma_U \in \{0.25, 0.5, 1\}$.
-We fixed $n=100$ and used the equal dependence covariance structure for $\bX$; all other variables were generated as described in Section~\ref{sec:dgm}.
-Again, estimates were empirically unbiased for all models and designs (Web Appendix Figure~S2).
+In their discussion of the impact of measurement error on PCA, Hellton and Thoresen\cite{HelltonThoresen2014} distinguish between uncorrelated versus correlated (i.e., whether errors in different variables can impact each other) and homogeneous versus heterogeneous (i.e., whether the error severity is the same for all variables) errors.
+Through the simulations that follow, we fully examine how our proposed PCA-based sampling strategy performed under all such settings.

-As $\sigma_U$ increased and the measurement errors in $\bX^*$ worsened, the efficiency of all designs and models decreased (Figure~\ref{fig:all_barbell}B).
-Intuitively, the need for validation is greater when $\sigma_U$ is larger, such that $\bX^*$ is ``noisier'' about $\bX$.
-Meanwhile, the benefits of our proposed ETS-$PC_1^*$ design grew as $\sigma_U$ increased, offering pronounced efficiency gains in nearly all models.
+First, to isolate the contribution of the severity under uncorrelated, homogeneous exposure errors, we changed the variance $\sigma_U^2 \in \{0.25, 0.5, 1\}$ used to generate the errors $\pmb{U}$ and create error-prone exposures $\pmb{X}^* = \pmb{X} + \pmb{U}$.
+We fixed the validation study size at $n=100$ and used the equal dependence covariance structure for $\bX$; all other variables were generated following Section~\ref{sec:dgm}.